 What's next for AffordIt

-I don't have any plans for updates to AffordIt, however if I ever come back to it in the future I will probably start the project from scratch, as with the new knowledge I have gained, I could create something on an entirely different scale.
+I don't currently have any plans for AffordIt, however if I ever come back to it, I will likely start the project from scratch.
+The experience I now have would enable me to make a significantly more impressive and useful application!